Transgirlcoding/hannahcodes.co.uk/README.md

 - clean layout
 - improved responsiveness
-- see almost everything i am or have been working on in one place
+- see almost everything i am or have been working on in one place -able to view every version of my site right from this github repo/ website

 ## Authors